rust-lang/rust/src/doc/reference.md

 This document also does not serve as a reference to the [standard] library included in the language distribution.
 Those libraries are documented separately by extracting documentation attributes from their source code.
+Many of the features that one might expect to be language features are library features in Rust, so what you're looking for may be there, not here.

 [guide]: guide.html
 [standard]: std/index.html